dconnett-splunk/splunk-clojure-client/README.md

 TODO

-## Community

-[... has a mailing list](https://groups.google.com/forum/#!forum/clojure-...).
-Feel free to join it and ask any questions you may have.

-To subscribe for announcements of releases, important changes and so on, please follow [@ClojureWerkz](https://twitter.com/#!/clojurewerkz) on Twitter.

 ## Project Maturity

-... is *very* young.
+... is simply a test at the moment.

 ## Artifacts

-... artifacts are [released to Clojars](https://clojars.org/splunk-clojure-client).
+... artifacts might be released [released to Clojars](https://clojars.org/splunk-clojure-client).
 If you are using Maven, add the following repository definition to your `pom.xml`:

 ``` xml